sabrinalord/weatherPredictor/README.md

 4. Commit and push your changes to your forked repository
 5. Submit a pull request

-## Known Issues

-There are currently no known issues or bugs in the app.
-If you encounter any problems, please let us know by opening an issue.

-## Support

-If you need any assistance or have any questions, feel free to reach out to the project maintainers or open an issue on the repository.

 ## Additional Resources

-- Documentation for the openmeteo weather API: [link-to-api-docs](https://api-docs.openmeteo.org/)
+- Documentation for the open-meteo weather API: [link-to-api-docs](https://open-meteo.com/en/docs)